SwapnaMenon/Social-Network-API/README.md

 - Ensure you have MongoDB installed on your machine.
 - Install all dependencies.
-- Run `node server.js` to run the server and make the API live
+- Run `node server.js` to run the server
 - Open Insomnia to test.- (Walk through video included below.)